4 Actions Business Leaders Can Take to Scale Data and Analytics in the Cloud with Tableau and Snowflake

 Traditional solutions can’t offer speed to insight or self-service as you digitally transform and tap into rapidly growing data for your teams and customers.
 A more sophisticated solution like Tableau that curates, manages, and analyzes data spanning sources on-premise and/or in the cloud, supports everyone in creating meaningful impact and building agility.

 Tableau is easy to start and scale, especially with Tableau Cloud, which offers the fastest way to deploy and experience our offerings at scale, along with Advanced Management capabilities that enhance analytics security, usability, and scalability.
 Our Tableau Accelerators—more than 100 ready-to-use, in-product dashboard starters that you can combine with data and customize to fit different needs—also support different industries and verticals, and help people perform analyses that create endless possibilities and problem-solving with data.
+With Tableau Pulse powered by Tableau AI we’ve reimagined the analytical experience for business users.

 3. Migrate to the cloud